predict-idlab/tsdownsample/README.md

 This library supports two `NaN`-policies:

 1. Omit `NaN`s (`NaN`s are ignored during downsampling).
-2. Return `NaN` once there is one present in the bin of the considered data.
+2. Return index of first `NaN` once there is at least one present in the bin of the considered data.

 |             Omit `NaN`s | Return `NaN`s              |
 | ----------------------: | :------------------------- |